h6y3/neovim_zettelkasten_ai/README.md

 - **Variables**: Use `{{date}}`, `{{title}}`, and `{{tags}}` in templates
 - **Tag System**: Easily add formatted tags to new files
 - **Backlinks Section**: Templates now include a backlinks section
+- **Path Creation**: Automatically creates directories if they don't exist

 ### Creating Templates